 Time is Money: Life Cycle Rational Inertia and Delegation of Investment Management

-We investigate the theoretical impact of including two empirically-grounded insights in a dynamic life cycle portfolio choice model.
-The first is to recognize that investors incur opportunity costs in terms of current and future human capital accumulation when managing their own financial wealth, particularly if human capital is acquired via learning by doing.
-The second is that we incorporate age-varying efficiency patterns in financial decision making.
-Both enhancements produce inactivity in portfolio adjustment patterns consistent with empirical evidence.
-We also analyze individuals’ optimal choice between self-managing their wealth versus delegating the task to a financial advisor.
-Delegation proves most valuable to the young and the old.
-Our calibrated model quantifies welfare gains from including investment time and money costs, as well as delegation, in a life cycle setting.
+This paper incorporates two empirically-grounded insights into a dynamic life cycle portfolio choice model: the fact that investors forego the opportunity to accumulate job-specific skills when they spend time managing their own money, and the observation that efficiency in financial decision making varies with age.
+Our calibrated model demonstrates that both factors generate sensible portfolio inactivity patterns consistent with empirical evidence.
+We also analyze how people optimally choose between actively managing their assets versus delegating the task to financial advisors.
+Delegation proves valuable to both the young and the old.
+Our calibrated model quantifies welfare gains from including investment time and money costs as well as delegation in a life cycle setting.